What Has Happened & When?

 26th February 2018

-Princess Latifa II contacts Radha Stirling, the CEO of Detained In Dubai to ask for assistance.
+Princess Latifa contacts Radha Stirling, the CEO of Detained In Dubai to ask for assistance.
 She explains her reasons for fleeing the UAE in her email, which can be viewed here.

 These photographs can be viewed here.